waleedq/blog/post.md

-Testing the cache if it caching or not caching it better to cache or am gonna cache the hell out of it's cache
+Testing the new githubapi object if it is doing the job ?!! does it ?